lightning/bolts/01-messaging.md

 The sending node SHOULD use the minimum lengths required to represent the feature fields.

+For known features node should follow this feature rules.

+For unknown features and features without it's own semantic, node should follow default set of rules:

-The sending node SHOULD set first feature bit to `0b1` for supported features, and MUST set second feature bit to `0b1` for required features.
+1. The sending node SHOULD set feature bits to `0b10` for optional features, and MUST set feature bits to `0b01` for required features.

-The receiving node MUST fail the connection if it receives a message in which unsupported or unknown feature has second bit set to `0b0`.
+2. The receiving node MUST fail the connection if it receives an `init` message in which unsupported or unknown feature has bits set to `0b01`.

-The receiving node MUST fail the connection if it receives a message in which required (by receiving node) feature has first bit set to `0b0`.
+3. The receiving node MUST fail the connection if it receives a message in which required (by receiving node) feature has bits set to `0b00`.

-The receiving node MUST NOT use feature during session if it receives a message in which this feature has first bit set to `0b0`.
+4. The receiving node MUST NOT use feature during session if it receives a message in which this feature has bits set to `0b00`.

 Each node MUST wait to receive `init` before sending any other messages.

 #### Rationale

-The even/odd semantic allows future incompatible changes, or backward compatible changes.
+This semantic allows future incompatible changes, or backward compatible changes.
 Bits should generally be assigned in pairs, so that optional features can later become compulsory.